biam05/lbaw-feup/docs/EDB.md

 > Brief presentation of the artefact goals.

+This artefact contains:
+- the physical schema of the database;
+- the identification and characterisation of the indexes
+- the support of data integrity rules with triggers
+- the definition of the database user-defined functions
+- the database's workload
+- the complete database creation script, including all SQL necessary to define all integrity constraints, indexes and triggers

+This artefact shows the database transactions needed to assure the integrity of the data in the presence of concurrent accesses.

+For each transaction, the isolation level is explicitly stated and justified and read-only transactions to improve global performance are identified and justified.
+This artefact also contains the database's workload as well as the complete database creation script,

 ### 1. Database Workload

 > A study of the predicted system load (database load), organized in subsections.